szhao-liu/ADHDer/README.md

 1. Data Collection
    - Use the scraping tools to collect data from r/ADHD.
-   - PRAW -> Top 1000 posts' IDs -> select 100 posts -> all comments from the 100 posts
+   - PRAW -> Top 1000 posts' IDs -> top-level comments from posts
    - Store the raw data in csv files.

 2. Data Processing